 There are three main classes for self-drive motorhomes.

 - Class C models come in a variety of sizes between the other two classes.
-They are smaller than Class A models.

-- Towing RVs or travel trailers may also be an option but this requires you to either rent or own a vehicle strong enough to do the job.
+- Towing RVs or travel trailers may also be an option but this requires you to rent or own a vehicle strong enough to do the job.
 (Read these tips for towing a trailer if you choose one of those RVs.)

 We decided that a Class C RV would fit our needs and planned our road trip to start and end in Salt Lake City, Utah.
 We were flying in from Boston so we looked at RV rentals close to the airport.